-I know it is different to everyone, but working from home for me means having to deal with a flexible schedule, sharing home with family, while I need to spend some quiet time on my own.
+I know it is different for everyone, but working from home for me means having to deal with a flexible schedule, and sharing my home with family, while I need to spend some quiet time on my own.
 It can be chaos sometimes.

 But we can create and design a gorgeous, stylish, and functional space where you can spend long hours during the weekdays focused on work and relax on the weekend with family in this same room.
 Does this space exist?

-To help you create a home office that will boost your productivity and creativity, I have brought together some amazing home office ideas for any sizes of space.
+To help you create a home office that will boost your productivity and creativity, I have brought together some amazing home office ideas for any size of space.